16017 West Glenrosa Avenue, Goodyear, Arizona 85395, United States

 A responsible breeder understands that healthy puppies start with healthy parents.
 That’s why all our adult dogs are fully vaccinated and undergo hip and elbow X-ray evaluations, reviewed and rated by Board-Certified Veterinary Radiologists at the Orthopedic Foundation for Animals.

 You might ask, why do we invest so much in health testing?
 The answer is simple: a sound, healthy dog becomes a cherished family member for years to come.
-Ethical breeders not only conduct these tests but also provide a health guarantee for their puppies.
+Ethical breeders conduct these tests to ensure your puppy has a fair chance living the longest life possible.
 Without proper screening, puppies—and their owners—can face preventable heartbreak, pain, and costly medical issues.

 Breeding experience alone does not define ethical breeding practices.
 Please be cautious when choosing a breeder—those who cut corners on health testing put both puppies and owners at risk.
 While a lower purchase price may seem attractive, it could lead to lifelong veterinary bills and unnecessary suffering for your dog.